daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 QED

 ----
-I hope this made people, who say that in-context learning is not learning because parameters are not getting updated, think.
+I hope reading this  made people, who say that in-context learning is not learning because parameters are not getting updated, think.
 (TODO write this down in a good way.)
 In Lemma B.1 we found, that we can do such a shitty job when trying to  find a model to express a posterior dstribution, that by looking at the data and updating our model parameters accordingly we will never be able to describe the posterior distribution more precise with the updated parameters, the more tokens we observe, e.g. we will never have to update them.
 (Still the model would become better at predicting the distribution by observing it, but that information would not be stored in updated model parameters.)